lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlListWs.timeoutValue=600
 org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

-To specify the properties of the web service used to get the URLs of an Archival Unit, in ./lockss.opt add the following options with the appropriate
+To specify the properties of the web service (like the classic LOCKSS daemon) used to get the content linked to a URL of an Archival Unit, in ./lockss.opt add the following options with the appropriate values:
-values:

 org.lockss.plugin.auContentFromWs.urlContentWs.addressLocation=http://localhost:8081/ws/ContentService?wsdl
 org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password